permach-tech/Azure-Resume-Python/README.md

 - Backend resources were deployed via Terraform in API.tf and Backend.tf
 - VSCode was used for local development and Azure extensions were used to deploy the function app to Azure.
 - CORS must be enabled to allow the javacript code in the browser to interact with the backend.

+## CI/CD

+- Created CI/CD action for the frontend, everytime a change is pushed to a file in infra/frontend, the changes are deployed and updated to the azure blob storage
+- Actions tested on VSCode via Github Action extension
+- Secrets stored in Github